 Youth Work Research

 The National Youth Work Strategy identifies our ambition to recognise the value of youth work and to measure the sector's impact.
-To achieve this ambition, YouthLink Scotland are working with the sector to develop high-quality opportunities for measuring impact and commissioning sector-specific research.
+To achieve this ambition, YouthLink Scotland is working with the sector to commission sector-specific research and develop high-quality opportunities for measuring impact of youth work in Scotland.

 In November 2018, the Scottish Youth Work Research Steering Group published The Impact of Community-based Universal Youth Work in Scotland.
 The report includes the context for study, the method undertaken and the findings of this 18-month project.
 The research was commissioned by the Steering Group and undertaken by a research partnership involving YouthLink Scotland, University of Edinburgh, University of St. Mark and St. John (MARJON) in Plymouth alongside three community-based youth work organisations in Scotland.

 The research adopted a participatory methodology, involving young people and youth workers in the generation of 129 Significant Change Stories.
 The study sought to answer two key questions: